temporalio/documentation/docs-src/typescript/introduction-to-typescript-sdk.md

 ## How to contribute to the Temporal TypeScript SDK

-The Temporal TypeScript SDK is MIT licensed, and open source contributions are welcome.
-Join us in the #typescript-sdk channel in [Temporal Slack](https://t.mp/slack) or ask questions in the [Community Forum](https://community.temporal.io/)
+The Temporal TypeScript SDK is MIT licensed, and contributions are welcome.
+Join us in the [Temporal #typescript-sdk Slack channel](https://t.mp/slack) or ask questions in the [Community Forum](https://community.temporal.io/)

 We'd love your help in improving the Temporal TypeScript SDK.
 Please review our [contribution guidelines](https://github.com/temporalio/sdk-typescript/blob/main/CONTRIBUTING.md).